jdmulligan/JFN/README.md

    which requests 1 full node (20 cores) for 2 hours in the `quick` queue.
 You can choose the time and queue: you can use the `quick` partition for up to a 2 hour session, `std` for a 24 hour session, or `long` for a 72 hour session – but you will wait longer for the longer queues).
 Depending how busy the squeue is, you may get the node instantly, or you may have to wait awhile.
 When you’re done with your session, just type `exit`.
 Please do not run anything bust the lightest tests on the login node.
+If you are finding that you have to wait a long time, let us know and we can take a node out of the slurm queue and logon to it directly.

 Then initialize a python environment with the packages listed in Pipfile:
 ```